UConn has made multiple recording technologies, spaces, and equipment available to faculty and staff.

 Recording and Editing Spaces and Equipment

 The lightboard is one of our lecture recording tools in a recording studio that allows instructors to face the camera while also writing on a transparent surface.
 By using glass instead of a whiteboard or Smartboard the instructor can interact with the content in new ways.
 It engages and captures students’ attention with eye contact and gestures.
 It’s ideal for STEM fields but appropriate for any discipline.

 Some faculty prefer a quiet location to record lectures, rather than their own office.
-CETL has a recording room in Homer Babbidge Library for this very need.
-The HBL 3110 recording room contains a computer, SmartPodium, high quality microphone, webcam, and soundproofing.
-Recording will save to Kaltura.
-To reserve the room, please contact Ed Tech.
+A recording room in Homer Babbidge Library is available for this very need.
+The HBL 3110 recording room contains a computer, SmartPodium, high-quality microphone, webcam, and soundproofing.
+Recordings will save to Kaltura.
+To reserve the room, please utilize the library's scheduling system.

 CETL Ed Tech Video Editing and Design Space (Rowe 422)